itepifanio/going-beyond-with-jupyter-notebooks/README.md

 The tutorial presentation is available at the `presentation` folder.
 Run the presentation by using `quarto preview presentation/index.qmd`

-You can install quarto from the [official website](https://quarto.org/docs/get-started/).
+You can install quarto from the [official website](https://quarto.org/docs/get-started/) or using nbdev CLI by running `nbdev_install_quarto`

 ## Getting started

-We recommend to create a virtual environment to install the dependencies required to create the presentation and run the included notebooks.
+We recommend to create a virtual environment to install the dependencies required to create the presentation and run the included notebooks

 - `python -m venv venv`
 - `source venv/bin/activate`
+- `pip install -e .[dev]` or
-- `pip install nbdev jupyterlab matplotlib black ipytest ipywidgets`
+  `pip install nbdev jupyterlab matplotlib black ipytest ipywidgets`